cltl/ma-communicative-robots/data/README.md

 ## 2. Scenario structure
 We consider an interaction as a scenario.
 Scenarios are stored as subfolders within the data folder.
-Within a scenario folder, we store multimodal data in media folders as separate files.
-Furthermore, we have JSON files for each modality which define the metadata and the annotations.
-Finally, there is a separate JSON file with the meta data on the complete scenario.
+Within a scenario folder, we store multimodal data in four media subfolders as separate files: text, video, image, audio.
+Furthermore, JSON files for each modality define the metadata and the annotations.
+There is one JSON file per modality.
+The JSON file contain meta data on the source, creation time, the scenario it is part of, the owener, license, etc. The annotations in the JSON file define a segment in a specific data file and the interpretation label of the segement, e.g. a person, object, an emotion, a part-oof-speech, named-entity-expressions, etc. A specific folder "rdf" contains the RDF triples extracted from the annotated signals.
+For example, an utterance in a conversation may mention somebody's age, which yields an RDF triple with the person's URI as the subject, the has-age property and the actual age as a value.

+Finally, there is a separate JSON file with meta data on the complete scenario.
+This scenario JSON defines the temporal and spatial ruler within which the scenario is located (date, begin and end time, geo-location, place-name), the participants of the interaction
+(e.g. the agent and the human speaker) and any other people and objects that participate in the scene.
-This JSON file has the same name as the folder name of the scenario.
+This scenario JSON file has the same name as the folder name of the scenario.

 **An example**
 Assume our scenario folder has the name "my-first-scenario".
 This is how its structure could look like: